 You will need the name, the year and the quarter of the year in which the event took place and the registration district to obtain a certificate.
 If you don't have these details, the next step is to check birth, marriage and death indexes.
-The Local Studies Centre holds a microfiche copy of the General Register Office Index of Births, Marriages and Deaths for England and Wales (also known as St. Catherine's House or GRO Index) from 1837 to 1983.
-Computer searches of 1837 to 2005 indexes can be made, free of charge, in any library in Sunderland by using the Ancestry website.
-Alternatively, indexes for 1837 to1940 (approximately) can be searched by using the FreeMBD website.
-This is an ongoing project and aims to reach 1983 in its coverage.
+The Local Studies Centre holds a microfilm copy of the General Register Office Index of Births, Marriages and Deaths for England and Wales (also known as St. Catherine's House or GRO Index) from 1837 to 1983.
+Computer searches of 1837 to 2005 indexes can be made free of charge in any of Sunderland's Public Libraries using Ancestry.

-Some Register Offices elsewhere provide a similar service, check the Local BMD section of the UK BMD website for coverage.
+Some Register Offices elsewhere provide a similar service, check the Local Births Marriages and Deaths section of the UK Birth, Marriage and Deaths website for coverage.

 The census recorded individuals at the address they occupied on the day of the census and includes ages, relationship to head of household, occupations, marital status and birthplace.
 As well as being a useful tool for cross-checking your birth, marriage and death information, the census provides details of other family members.

-The Ancestry website includes the nationwide census for the years 1841 to 1911 (every ten years) and can be searched, free of charge, in any library in Sunderland.
-The Local Studies Centre holds microfilm copies of the census covering the city for these years, except 1911.
+The Ancestry website includes the nationwide census for the years 1841 to 1911 (every ten years) and can be searched, free of charge, in Sunderland's public libraries.
+The Local Studies Library holds microfilm copies of the census covering the city for these years, except 1911.